 Your dentist says you need to have your wisdom teeth taken out.
 But they don’t hurt, you say, so why remove them?

 These days, oral surgery to remove wisdom teeth is a standard practice -- almost a rite of passage for young adults.
-It might not always be necessary, though.
+It's not always necessary, though.

 Still, just because your wisdom teeth aren’t a source of pain doesn’t mean there’s nothing wrong.
 The teeth could be stuck, or impacted.
 That means they can’t break through your jaw and into your mouth.
 Maybe your mouth is too small to make room for them, or the teeth could be growing at an angle to other teeth.
 They can damage the tooth next door if they push up against it.